 How to steam and remove the skin

 The heat will be trapped in and will help the pepper skin separate from the flesh.
 After about 5 minutes, simply peel the skin off easily!
+If you peel the skin under running water it makes it easier.

 How to prepare for roasting